theolundqvist/telegram-google-app-script-sdk/README.md

 - Remove/edit message content.
 and more

-Getting started instructions are in the script.
+Getting started instructions are available in the script.

 Built this while developing
 https://t.me/aktienyheter_bot